prayagupa/retailstore-microservice/README.md

 Java HTTP/REST Server
 ==========================

-This is a micro-service baseline in java, spring-boot `2.1.x`
+This is a micro-service baseline in java 12, spring-boot `2.1.x`

 ```
 |                   |                          |